parcandi/.github/README.md

 Today, [Corsin](https://www.linkedin.com/in/corsin-sulser/) is the CEO of the [Parcandi](https://parcandi.com/ch-en/) startup, who's team makes this novel approach to parking space management available to a broader public.
 # About our platform
 [Baloise Insurance](https://github.com/baloise) open-sourced the initial MVP source code under the Apache 2.0 licence.
-With the [Parcandi](https://parcandi.com/ch-en/) incorporation, [Baloise Insurance](https://github.com/baloise) revoked the open source licence.
+With the [Parcandi](https://parcandi.com/ch-en/) incorporation, [Baloise Insurance](https://github.com/baloise) revoked the open source licence and unpublished the code.
 Today, the source code is the sole property of [Parcandi](https://parcandi.com/ch-en/).